melezhik/swat/intro.md

 ```

 Adding line with \`swat_module=1' we ask swat to treat route POST /login as _swat module_.
-This means that now we could call this route before another one:
+This means that now we could call this route inside ( or before) another route.
+Like before GET /restricted/zone we need to POST to /login with valid credentials and have our session cookie:

 ```

 $ nano restricted/zone/swat.ini

-curl_params="-b $test_root_dir/cookie.txt" # we need provide a valid session via cookies
+curl_params="-b $test_root_dir/cookie.txt" # we need provide a valid session via cookie
                                            # get created by POST /login action

 $ nano restricted/zone/hook.pm